Wisconsin coalition connects education and manufacturing.

 The Alliance doesn't just ignite student interest in manufacturing.
 It's also where companies and educators meet to create a qualified workforce.
 One example is an Employability Skills training program, led by KI, which pairs local high school students with the company's engineers and technicians to solve real-world manufacturing problems.

 For instance, KI workers had difficulty installing wheels onto office chair blade bases, so the company consulted a group of students at nearby Denmark High School.
 With guidance throughout the school year, students ran with the project challenge, developing a timeline, concept proofs, cost estimates, prototypes, and a plan to continue improving the process.

 After getting approval from KI's engineers and plant leaders, the students built the machines they designed.
 They were so engaged in the project that they continued work for a week after graduating.
-By the end of the project, the students had applied problem-solving skills to create two machines that KI uses on its plant
+By the end of the project, the students had applied problem-solving skills to create two machines that KI uses on its plant floor today.

 Partnership projects like KI's allow students to experience what a career in manufacturing is like-and the benefits are twofold.
 Manufacturers introduce their work to promising students, and in turn, students gain valuable hands-on experience.

 Companies' investment in their workforce is reflected in what their young employees have to say about their jobs.
 Erin Halle, a process technician at Sargento, and Alex Peters, a senior automation specialist at KI, both note that they find the variety of their work rewarding.
 “I've been running lines for six years, and I still see problems that I have never had before,” said Halle, who operates and troubleshoots high-speed packaging equipment.